JeanetteMueller/OpenPerseverance/README.md

 ## Main Body
 ### UHF Antenna
-Needs 6 Carbon Rods: 40mm on front, 44mm on center and 41mm on the back. two of each.
+Needs 6 Carbon Rods: 40mm on front, 44mm on center and 41mm on the back.
+Two of each with a diameter of 2mm.